konalt/flaps-chelton/README.md

 -   `FRIDAY_CHANNEL` is the Discord Channel ID for the channel to send a message at 17:00 every Friday to celebrate the end of the week.
 -   `EVAL_OVERRIDE`, when set to `yes`, will show !eval on the command simulator. **WARNING: THIS ALSO DISABLES ALL EVAL PROTECTIONS, INCLUDING THE DISCORD USER ID CHECK.
 USE SPARINGLY!**
 -   `FLAPS_PLUS` is whether or not to enable the Flaps GOLD+ April Fool's joke.
+-   `REMOVEBG_SERVER_PORT` is the port to host the RemoveBG server on.
+This exists because `canvas` and `sharp` cannot be used in the same node process, so a child process has to be spawned.

 ## brainrot.txt info: